Aviation Safety Policies Require Review, Didn't You Know?

 Where do you keep your safety policy?
 Many of you will hunt for it on some dusty shelf.
 Best practices dictate that the safety policy should be readily available to all stakeholders.
-Put it on your Website, or online with your aviation risk management software program if you have one.
+Put it on your Website, or online with your aviation SMS database or safety portal if you have one.

 Since your operating environment is constantly changing, your safety policy should also change.
 Don't be afraid to update this "sacred" document.

 Safety policies are core documents supporting an aviation service provider's safety culture.
 They lay out employee expectations and the commitments of key safety personnel.
 Without an effective safety policy, employees are left without guidance and protection from management retaliation.

 You should not simply stop at your aviation safety policy.
 The truth is that all your safety policies and procedures require review.
 For many aviation service providers, this may be a huge task to do in one day.
 You may consider breaking up the review sessions into two or three meetings.